-Automake will check for only those things that are absolutely required for proper operations.
+foreign Automake will check for only those things that are absolutely required for proper operations.
 For instance, whereas GNU standards dictate the existence of a NEWS file, it will not be required in this mode.
 The name comes from the fact that Automake is intended to be used for GNU programs; these relaxed rules are not the standard mode of operation.

-gnu Automake will check-as much as possible-for compliance to the GNU standards for packages.
-This is the default.

-Automake will check for compliance to the as-yet-unwritten Gnits standards.
+- gnu Automake will check-as much as possible-for compliance to the GNU standards for packages.
+This is the default. - gnits Automake will check for compliance to the as-yet-unwritten Gnits standards.
 These are based on the GNU standards, but are even more detailed.
 Unless you are a Gnits standards contributor, it is recommended that you avoid this option until such time as the Gnits standard is actually published (which may never happen).

-See Chapter 22 [Gnits], page 119, for more information on the precise implications of the strictness level.
+See Chapter 22 [Gnits], page 120, for more information on the precise implications of the strictness level.

-Automake also has a special "cygnus" mode that is similar to strictness but handled differently.
-This mode is useful for packages that are put into a "Cygnus" style tree (e.g., the GCC tree).
-See Chapter 23 [Cygnus], page 120, for more information on this mode.
+Automake also has a special (and today deprecated) "cygnus" mode that is similar to strictness but handled differently.
+This mode is useful for packages that are put into a "Cygnus" style tree (e.g., older versions of the GCC and gdb trees).
+See Chapter 23 [Cygnus], page 121, for more information on this mode.
+Please note that this mode is deprecated and will be removed in the future automake versions; you must avoid its use in new packages, and should stop using it in existing packages as well.